On This Day in History: August 27

 - Hurricane Irene strikes the United States east coast, killing 47 and causing an estimated $15.6 billion in damage.

-- Internal conflict in Burma: The Burmese military junta and ethnic armies begin three days of violent clashes in the Kokang Special Region.
+- Internal conflict in Myanmar: The Burmese military junta and ethnic armies begin three days of violent clashes in the Kokang Special Region.

 - Comair Flight 5191 crashes on takeoff from Blue Grass Airport in Lexington, Kentucky bound for Hartsfield-Jackson Atlanta International Airport in Atlanta.
 Of the passengers and crew, 49 of 50 are confirmed dead in the hours following the crash.